Charlie's Canine Hydrotherapy Clinic

 Benefits of Swimming

-There are many benefit to be had by the canine patient from swimming.
+There are many benefits of hydrotherapy for the canine patient from swimming.
 These include:

 · Exercise in a gravity eliminated environment